Usagi Yojimbo: Publishing history

 Usagi has also appeared several times in Teenage Mutant Ninja Turtles (the comic, three of the animated series, and their respective toy lines), and the Turtles have appeared in Usagi Yojimbo as well.
 In the 1987 series, "Usagi Yojimbo" is incorrectly used as his actual name, but in the 2003 series, where he appeared far more frequently, he was referred to correctly as Miyamoto Usagi.
 He was even joined by Gen and other characters from his stories in his guest appearances in the 2003 series.
 Usagi's first appearance in the 2012 series was the fifth-season episode, "Yojimbo", which was written by Sakai.
 In his guest appearances, he is closest to Leonardo, both sharing the same ideals and code of ethics.
 The comics version also makes several pun references to Sergio Aragonés' Groo the Wanderer, in whose publication Sakai was also involved.

 In addition, Sakai created a limited spin off series called Space Usagi, who first appeared in Amazing Heroes 187.
 It featured characters similar to those in the original series, including a descendant of Miyamoto Usagi, but set in a futuristic setting that also emulated feudal Japan in political and stylistic ways.
-Three mini-series of three issues each and two short stories featuring the characters were produced.
-Sakai has tentative plans to produce a fourth Space Usagi miniseries, but nothing has been announced yet.
+Four mini-series of three issues each and two short stories featuring the characters were produced.
+Sakai has announced tentative plans to produce a fourth Space Usagi miniseries, but nothing has been announced yet.
+A one-shot crossover between the contemporary Usagi Yojimbo (Volume 4) series and Space Usagi, titled Space Usagi: Yokai Hunter, was released on October 11, 2023.

 In the summer of 2014, Sakai, after a two-year hiatus, returned with a six-issue mini-series entitled Usagi Yojimbo: Senso.
 Senso, Japanese for "war", refers to The War of the Worlds, H. G. Wells's novel about Martians invading Earth.
 Senso tells the story of Martians invading Japan roughly twenty years after the events of the main series of Usagi Yojimbo, and also forms a plot bridge to the previously published Space Usagi.

 In May 2015, Sakai returned to Usagi Yojimbo with the release of the 145th issue.

-On February 22 2019, The New York Times reported that IDW Publishing would present a new monthly Usagi Yojimbo series, in color (provided by Tom Luth for the first time).
+On February 22, 2019, The New York Times reported that IDW Publishing would present a new monthly Usagi Yojimbo series, in color (provided by Tom Luth for the first time).
 The new series opens up with a short story arc about the Japanese puppetry art of bunraku.
 Additionally, new full-color collections of earlier issues are planned.
+IDW published volume 4 of the series up until issue 31, published in 2022.
+Sakai returned the series to Dark Horse under his own new imprint, Dogu Publishing.
+The series was relaunched at Dark Horse with Usagi Yojimbo: Ice and Snow #1, the first in a five issue mini-series.